setevoj/GetPyrusJSON/README.txt

 Script usage:

-* Fill credentials.json file with your Pyrus API credentials
+* Fill credentials.json file with your Pyrus API credentials  (if you use different file name please provide it with `-l` key)
 * Run script from its directory
     * To get the task #1234567 details in files t1234567.txt and t1234567.json
         $ python get_pyrus_json.py -t 1234567